PriyankaaNigam/AI-Data-Unlocked/CFPB_Complaint_Analysis/SQL_queries_and_results.md

-# SQL Querries and Results for CFPB Consumer Complaints Dataset
+# SQL Queries and Results for CFPB Consumer Complaints Dataset
 ---
 ## Query 1.
 ## Count number of rows in table Complaint